parbji/Pierre-Arbadji-Engineering-Portfolio/_projects/aerostructures-leadership.md

 ## Coupling System Innovation: Design, Assembly & Structural Validation

 A standout achievement is the design and qualification of a new primary coupling system to join large-diameter carbon fiber rocket tubes.
-Previously, coupling required drilling and aligning 16 or more holes through composite tubes—a process prone to tooling errors, lost concentricity, and significant manufacturing downtime.
+Previously, coupling required drilling and aligning 16 or more holes through composite tubes,a process prone to tooling errors, lost concentricity, and significant manufacturing downtime.

 My solution is a precision-machined coupling ring that eliminates error-prone drilling and fastener alignment: